Spiking GS: Towards High-Accuracy and Low-Cost Surface Reconstruction via Spiking Neuron-based Gaussian Splatting: Method

 \textbf{Total loss.} Excluding the losses on $\bar{V}^{\alpha}$, $\bar{V}^{\mathrm{p}}$, and $\mathbf{S}$, we implement losses of previous methods.
 Except for the photometric loss $\mathcal{L}_{c}$ following~\cite{kerbl20233d}, we also use depth distortion loss $\mathcal{L}_{d}$, normal loss $\mathcal{L}_{N}$ following~\cite{huang20242d}, and total variance loss $\mathcal{L}_{t}$ following~\cite{karnieli2022deepshadow} to regularize the geometry.
 To sum up, the total loss $\mathcal{L}$ is calculated as:

 where $\lambda_s$ and $\lambda_t$ are the hyperparameters set as $5e^{-4}$ and $1.0$ respectively.

 \textbf{Scale-based Clone}.
 The geometry of blind spots or regions observed by limited viewpoints is particularly difficult to reconstruct due to the lack of constraints from viewpoints.
 Additionally, we find Gaussians in those regions hardly meet the clone criteria of splitting and cloning, which may be overly removed by the enhanced pruning strategy, resulting in deficiency (\eg, undesired holes and pits) in the reconstructed surface.
 To mitigate this issue, we propose a scale-based clone.
-Specifically, it additionally clone Gaussians that meet $\mathcal{R}\left(\text{max}(\mathbf{S}^\mathrm{x}_i, \mathbf{S}^\mathrm{y}_i)\right) \in[\theta-\delta,\theta+\delta]$, where $\delta=\frac{\theta}{200}$.
-The new clone rule enriches the number of Gaussians in blind spot regions, improves the opportunity for those Gaussians to be guided by view-related loss, compensates for the geometric information deficiency, and improves the reconstruction quality in these regions.
+Specifically, it additionally clone Gaussians that meet $\text{max}(\mathbf{S}^\mathrm{x}_i, \mathbf{S}^\mathrm{y}_i) \in[\bar{V}^\theta-\delta,\bar{V}^\theta+\delta]$, where $\delta=\frac{\bar{V}^\theta}{200}$.
+The rationale behind this approach is that blind-spot regions lack view constraints, resulting in small gradients in view-space positions.
+Consequently, Gaussians in these regions are often not cloned appropriately.
+We select $\bar{V}^\theta$ (the scale loss's hyperparameter) since the scale loss is view-invariant and becomes the dominant term in these regions.
+Thus, Gaussians with scales near this value are likely to be located in blind-spot regions.
+The new clone rule enriches the number of Gaussians in these regions, and mitigates artifacts in reconstructed such as holes.